TheReturningVoid/nodebb-plugin-composer-bbcode/README.md

 This plugin activates the default composer for NodeBB.
 It is activated by default, but can be swapped out as necessary.

+This fork changes some features of the default composer to better integrate with the [nodebb-plugin-bbcode-new](https://github.com/KaiSparkle/nodebb-plugin-bbcode-new) plugin.

 ## Screenshots

 ### Desktop